-The coronavirus pandemic (COVID-19) has brought remote learning into the homes of many parents that most likely had not been as hands on with their children’s education previously.
+The coronavirus pandemic (COVID-19) has brought remote learning into the homes of many parents who most likely had not been as hands-on with their children’s education previously.
 However, it’s been a growing trend for some time.
 The National Center for Education Statistics reports that 21% of schools offer courses entirely online and that 58% of public schools offer distance learning programs.
+Students working remotely, at least partially, is quickly becoming the new normal.
+In the fall, there’s a possibility we’ll still find ourselves in a situation where students are doing even more distance learning, dealing with a combination of working online at home and staggering days in the classroom, or another form of blended learning.
+Radix TeacherView can assist you in making blended learning more engaging.

-Whether you’re moving to a remote classrooms model or a more blended learning classroom, the success will depend on two key factors:
+Whether you’re moving to a remote classroom model or a more blended learning classroom, the success will depend on two key factors:

 1. An educator’s ability to manage the online classroom